Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Boussinesq-hydrostatic approximation

 \section{Boussinesq-hydrostatic approximation}

-In this section, starting from the stochastic compressible Navier--Stokes equations, we perform the Boussinesq approximation by considering small density fluctuations.
-These fluctuations are neglected, when they are not multiplied by gravity $\bm{g}$, which leads to the classical definition of the buoyancy.
-We perform as well the hydrostatic approximation through the classical aspect ratio scaling {$D=H/L_{\text{ ref}}\ll 1$, with $H$ the water depth}.
-At the scales of interest, we neglect molecular diffusions of mass momentum and temperature.
-For simplicity, we do not consider a rotating frame. {Coriolis correction could be straightforwardly considered as in \cite{tucciarone2023}.} The vertical coordinate $z\in[-H,\eta]$ is bounded by the bottom \EM{($-H$)} and the free surface \EM{($\eta$)}.
+In this section, starting from the stochastic compressible Navier--Stokes equations, we derive the Boussinesq approximation by considering small density fluctuations.
+These fluctuations are neglected, except when they appear in combination with $\bm{g}$, leading to the classical definition of buoyancy.
+We also apply the hydrostatic approximation, using the standard aspect-ratio scaling $D=H/L_{\text{ ref}}\ll 1$, where $H$ is the characteristic water depth.
+At the scales of interest, we neglect molecular diffusion effects in the equations for species, momentum, and temperature.
+For simplicity, we do not account for rotational effects; however, the Coriolis pseudo-force could be straightforwardly incorporated following the approach of \citet{tucciarone2023}.
+The vertical coordinate $z\in[-H,\eta]$ ranges from the bottom boundary at ($-H$) to the free surface ($\eta$).
+The density is expanded asymptotically as